BethHayden01/BlossomCare/README.md

 ### Multiple experience user objectives:

 -   As a returning user, I want to be able to contact the organisation easily if I can not solve my plant issues myself.
--   As a returning user, I want to be able to see other user experiences so I can ensure they had similar experiences to mine.
+-   As a returning user, I want to be able to see other users experiences so I can ensure they had similar experiences to mine.
--   As a returning user, I want to be able to view reccomended prodcts so I can ensure I am including them in my plant care.
+-   As a returning user, I want to be able to view recommended products so I can ensure I am including them in my plant care.

 ## Features: